-Content Dictionaries available from the official OpenMath repository at www.openmath.org need only be referenced by name, other Content Dictionaries should be referenced using the CDBase and the CDName.
+Content Dictionaries available from the official OpenMath repository at www.openmath.org need only be referenced by name, other Content Dictionaries should be referenced by the URL declared in the CDURL field of the Dictionary.
+This URL may be used to retrieve the Content Dictionary. using the CDBase and the CDName.

-When receiving an OpenMath symbol, e.g. s, that is not defined in a supported Content Dictionary, a compliant application will act as if it had received the OpenMath object where unhandled_symbol is the symbol from the error Content Dictionary.
+When receiving an OpenMath symbol, e.g. s, that is not supported from defined in a supported Content Dictionary, a compliant application will act as if it had received the OpenMath object where unhandled_symbol is the symbol from the error Content Dictionary.